 This chart shows how the portfolio composition by bull's eye tier has changed over time.

 In September 2016, there was an initial allocation in Tier 1 of 20.50%.
-This has grown over time, as new opportunities have come to market and been identified.
-As at 31 December 2020, 43.5% of the portfolio was invested in Tier 1 organisations.
+This has grown over time, as new opportunities have come to market and been identified, peaking at 48% in August 2019.